COVID-19 Coronavirus: Legal and Benefits Updates for Vermonters

 Evictions

-UPDATED: Learn more about the end of this program.
+Learn more about the hotel / motel emergency housing program.

 Emergency housing

-• The Department for Children and Family's (DCF) Economic Services Division offers housing supports for homeless households.
+• The Department for Children and Family's (DCF) Economic Services Division offers housing supports / emergency housing for homeless households.
 For more information or to apply, contact the Benefits Service Center at 1-800-479-6151.
 If it is after business hours or on a weekend or holiday, call 2-1-1.

 • When you apply for shelter with DCF, they will let you know if a shelter has opened in your area.
 You can also call 2-1-1 to find out if there is a warming shelter or other shelter in your area.